Fast Track: U.S. History

 Author

-The experts at The Princeton Review have been helping students, parents, and educators achieve the best results at every stage of the education process since 1981.
-The Princeton Review has helped millions succeed on standardized tests and provides expert advice and instruction to help parents, teachers, students, and schools navigate the complexities of school admission.
-In addition to classroom courses in over 40 states and 20 countries, The Princeton Review also offers online and school-based courses, one-to-one and small-group tutoring, as well as online services in both admission counseling and academic homework help.
+The experts at The Princeton Review have been empowering students, parents, and teachers to achieve their best results at every stage of the education process since 1981.
+The Princeton Review has helped millions succeed on standardized tests and navigate the complexities of school admission.
+In addition to classroom courses in more than forty states and twenty countries, The Princeton Review also offers online courses, one-to-one and small-group tutoring, and online services in both admission counseling and academic homework assistance.
 View titles by The Princeton Review

 Read more